 The Grounds of the City, CBD

-Synonymous with the term "good food", The Grounds is for the dad that's a little bit "hipster" on the inside.
-While the Alexandria venue doesn't take bookings, the city establishment does and is open for breakfast, lunch or dinner with scrumptious offerings such as chunky potato hash, toasted Moreton Island swimmer crab jaffle and sides of avo, because it is The Grounds after all.
+Synonymous with the term "good food", The Grounds is for the dad that's a little bit of a "hipster" on the inside.
+While the Alexandria venue doesn't take bookings, the city establishment does and is open for breakfast, lunch or dinner with scrumptious offerings such as chunky potato hash, toasted Moreton Island swimmer crab jaffle and sides of avo because it is The Grounds after all.